 Eventually, Intel and AMD recognized the importance of this growing market and began offering customers the option to set the frequency.
 This allows BOXX to qualify the processor at a higher frequency, match it with state-of-the-art liquid cooling, qualify the necessary enterprise-class components, and deliver unparalleled performance and rock-solid reliability backed by a three year warranty and technical support.

 BOXX has been shipping overclocked systems since 2008 and with thousands of systems in use throughout the world, we have not experienced a processor failure rate any different from that of standard processor systems.
 This is because we work closely with our partner Intel to ensure we stay within the parameters of safe, professional overclocking.

 Noted concept designer Daniel Simon (TRON:Legacy, Captain America: The First Avenger, Oblivion) refers to BOXX systems as “industrial, like a real piece of machinery— elegant, heavy-duty machinery.”
 In other words, you don’t buy a BOXX to send emails or play video games.
 You buy it to go to work.

 In order to save on labor and materials, tier one commodity hardware manufacturers build their chassis overseas, relying on cheap plastic and OEM components.
 But at BOXX, our systems are “Made in the U.S.A.” and that declaration is more than a slogan.
-In the process of designing our chassis, our expert engineers, like many of our customers, rely on SOLIDWORKS, providing our Texas-based metal fabricators with precise 3D CAD models in order to produce the aircraft quality aluminum parts and steel strengthening components which define our state-of-the-art chassis.
+In the process of designing our chassis, our expert engineers, like many of our customers, rely on SOLIDWORKS, providing our Texas-based metal fabricators with precise 3D CAD models in order to produce the rock-solid aluminum parts and steel strengthening components which define our state-of-the-art chassis.